-Subject Property: The subject property is a 34,143 square foot lot comprised of 4 lots, Lots 1, 3, and A and B at 625 McGrath Highway.
+1. Subject Property: The subject property is a 34,143 square foot lot comprised of 4 lots, Lots 1, 3, and A and B at 625 McGrath Highway.
 One building, a 10,858 square foot auto parts store, is currently located on Lot 1.
+The business in this location relocated in June.
 The FAR is 0.32.
 The building is surrounded by single, two-, and three-family dwellings, as well as small businesses.
-A pedestrian bridge, on Massachusetts Department of

-Conservation and Recreation land, allowing pedestrians to cross over McGrath Highway abuts the southwest corner of the site.
+A pedestrian bridge, on Massachusetts Department of Conservation and Recreation land, allowing pedestrians to cross over McGrath Highway abuts the southwest corner of the site.

-2. Proposal: The proposal is to demolish the existing structure at 625 McGrath and build two residential buildings; one abutting Bonair Street, 'Unit A,' and the other abutting Otis Street, 'Unit B.' Building A will be 3 stories with 24 units with main entrances on Bonair Street totaling 24,003 square feet.
-Building B will be 3 stories with 10 units with main entrances on Otis Street totaling 10,185 square feet.
-There will be 15 one-bedroom units, 17 two-bedroom units, and 2 three-bedroom units.
+2. Proposal: The proposal is to demolish the existing structure at 625 McGrath and build two residential buildings; one abutting Bonair Street, 'Unit Building A,' and the other abutting Otis Street, 'Unit Building B.' Building A will be 3 stories with 24 units with main entrances on Bonair Street and ancillary entrances off of the parking area totaling 24,003 23,477 square feet.
+Building B will be 3 stories with 10 units with main entrances on Otis Street totaling 10,185 9,875 square feet.
+The combined net floor area will be 33,352 square feet.
+There will be 2 studio units, 15 one-bedroom units, 17 15 two-bedroom units, and 2 three-bedroom units.
 Five of the units will be affordable.

-There will be 49 parking spaces, the majority provided between the two buildings.
-However, there will be 13 spaces east of Building A and 10 spaces at grade but partially under Building B. Vehicles will enter the site through the existing Bonair Street curbcut and exit the site through the existing curbcut at Otis Street.
+There will be 49 58 parking spaces, the majority provided between the two buildings.
+However, there will be 13 16 spaces east of Building A and 10 spaces at grade but partially under Building B. There are 11 compact spaces.
+Vehicles will enter the site through the existing Bonair Street curbcut and exit the site through the existing curbcut at Otis Street.
 There will be an electronic gate at the exit for pedestrian safety and so vehicles will not be able to cut through the site.
 The curbcut along McGrath Highway will be closed.